Trading R: The Priceless Guide to Risk-Reward

 But if you wanna dive deeper (now, or later, read on).

-The R Nobody Tells You About
+The R You Use but Haven’t Heard About

-Because there's actually three types of R:
+Trading involves three types of R:

-Theoretical R (what you PLAN)
+• Theoretical R (what you plan)

-Actual R (what you GET)
+• Actual R (what you get)

-Fractional R (when you switch it up)
+• Fractional R (when you switch it up)

 Let me break this down…